FOREO UFO vs UFO 2, which is better?

 The main upgrade that made a difference was the full Light Therapy laid out for me, so I didn’t have to mess with the controls.
 I’m sure there are more colors you can get with UFO 2, but it’s not a necessity.

 Is this worth a full upgrade, no I would say not?
 Is it helpful to have, yes?
+If you want the newest gadget at a discounted price grab yours now!

-Having the ability to heat up faster isn’t a big deal for me since they both heat pretty quickly, so again I don’t see why the need for an upgrade.
+Having the ability to heat up faster isn’t a big deal for me since they both heat pretty quickly, so again I don’t see the need for an upgrade.

 Get our discounts + newsletters.
 Subscribe below to get on the list.